arirusso/analog/README.md

 It's useful for converting data from raw values to a range used for display or other kinds of output.

-I use this all the time in music programming, converting OSC messages to musical notes and things like that and figured it might be useful to others.
+I use this all the time in music programming, converting OSC messages to musical notes and things like that and figure it might be useful to others.

 A simple example is: